LumoraLabs/storynames/README.md

 ### OVERVIEW

-The Story Name Service (SNS) is a foundational component of the Story Protocol network, providing a flexible and decentralized naming system that empowers creators, brands, and users to:
+The Story Name Service (Storynames) is a foundational component of the Story Protocol network, providing a flexible and decentralized naming system that empowers creators, brands, and users to:

 - Claim human-readable .ip names for wallet addresses.
 - Create and license branded assets linked to their .ip identity.